braeden-muller/vtcs-vim-tips/README.md

     - Example: `dw` at the start of the line `test-big-word` with more words after will delete `test`. `dW` at the start of the same line will delete `test-big-word`.
+10. Pressing `Shift+K` while hovering over a word will look up that word's `man` page.